tu-nguyen/burrito-bot/README.md

 `TWITCH_USERNAME` Username of the Twitch bot account

-`TWITCH_PASSWORD` Password as in oauth for the Twitch account
+`TWITCH_PASSWORD` Password as in oauth for the Twitch account ("oauth:" not included)

-`DISCORD_TOKEN` Token from Discord Developer Portal for the bot
+`DISCORD_TOKEN` Token from Discord Developer Portal for the bot (Under the Bot tab NOT OAuth2)

 `DISCORD_CHANNEL_ID` Channel ID for the channel bot will post to